status-im/status-web/apps/website/docs/status-communities/set-up-a-view-only-channel.md

 ## Grant someone post permissions in a view-only channel

 If you want someone else to post content in a view-only channel, configure this person's `View and post` permission.
-For information on configuring channel permissions, check out [Set up channel permissions][set-up-channel-permissions].
+For information on configuring channel permissions, check out [Set up channel permissions](./set-up-channel-permissions.md).